hapi-server/data-specification/HAPI-data-access-spec-1.2-dev.md

 It is up to the server to decide how much precision to include in the ASCII values when generating CSV output.

+Clients programs interpreting the HAPI CSV stream are encouraged to use existing CSV parsing libraries to be able to interpret the full range of possible CSV values, including quoted commas and escaped quotes.
+However, it is epxected that a simplistic CSV parser would probably handle more than 90% of known cases.

+**Binary Output**

 The binary data output is best described as a binary translation of the CSV stream, with full numerical precision and no commas or newlines.
 Recall that the dataset